tinyheero/dpclust_smchet_docker/README.md

 # DPClust Docker

-This repo contains both a Dockerfile and a Galaxy XML file for DPClust that plug into [SMC-het](https://www.synapse.org/#!Synapse:syn2813581).
+This repository is a fork of https://github.com/Wedge-Oxford/dpclust_smchet_docker.

+It provides an updated Docker image that is is more stable and uses an updated version of the dpclust3p and dpclust packages.

-The dpc.R pipeline script takes 4 parameters and assumes the sex of the donor is male:
+The `dpc.`R pipeline script takes 4 parameters and assumes the sex of the donor is male:

  * Mutect VCF file
  * There can be multiple samples in the VCF file, supply the number of this sample
  * Battenberg copy number output file